agora-protocol/website-v2/README.md

 1. [Node](https://nodejs.org/en/download/) _(version 12 or greater)_.
 1. [Yarn](https://yarnpkg.com/lang/en/docs/install/) _(version 1.5 or greater)_.
 1. A fork of the repo _(for any contributions)_.
-1. A clone of the `react-native-website` repo.
+1. A clone of the `agora-protocol.github.io` repo.

 ### Installation